pradn/braincraft/README.txt

-Braincraft is a neurevolution library under development by Chris Donahue and Prad Nelluru.
+Braincraft is a neuroevolution library under development by Chris Donahue and Prad Nelluru.
 This is a research project at the University of Texas at Austin.